 FESTIVAL MAIN STAGE

 The Festival kicks off at 11:30 a.m., when prizes will be awarded to the top entries of the Festival of Books Young Writers’ Contest, as judged by accomplished authors and publishing professionals.
-The winning young writers will have the opportunity to read their works aloud.
+Claudia Maurino (first place for nonfiction) and Noah Goble (first place for fiction), who are both students at of Monument Mountain Regional High School, will read their works aloud.
 Contest coordinator Kelly Kynion will host the festivities.

 FESTIVAL MAIN STAGE